CodeMan0709/CodeMan0709/README.md

 - 👋 Hi, I’m @CodeMan0709
-- 👀 I’m interested in Coding and sports
+- 🌱 I’m currently learning C++ and Python
-- 🌱 I’m currently learning C and python
+- 💞️ I’m looking to collaborate on ML projects
-- 💞️ I’m looking to collaborate on Ml projects
+- I am interested in Backend Web Developement
 - 📫 How to reach me Drop a mail at f20212091@hyderabad.bits-pilani.ac.in

 <!---